Why Choose Doyle’s Farm?

 A field trip to Doyle’s Farm is fun, safe and educational.
 Grade specific programs let student learn all about farming and where our food comes from.
-Our programs meet more of the NJ curriculum criteria for each grade, while providing background knowledge for the students when completing other criteria from the curriculum.
+Our programs meet NJ curriculum criteria for each grade listed below.

 Our goal is to acquaint students with the vanishing heritage of farm living.
 Additionally, all our visitors enjoy the peaceful farm setting as a change of pace from today’s busy life-style.

 Click on your grade below to see what NJ curriculum needs we meet:

 5.3.1 Investigate and compare the basic physical characteristics of plants, humans, and other animals (e.g., observing and discussing leaves, stems, roots, body parts; observing and drawing different insects; sorting leaves by shape; comparing animals with fur to those with feathers).